How to Use Instagram To Grow Your Business and Win More Web Design Clients

 Niche Pro on the Genesis Framework is an excellent example of a theme designed specifically with Instagram influencers in mind.

-Not only are the bloggers’s Instagram photos showcased prominently at the very top of the page with the WP Instagram Widget plugin, but there is a page just for Insta.
+There is a page just for Insta.
 The Instagram landing page is easily customized because it is configured with widgets.

-Here’s some additional Instagram plugins worth installing.
+Here are some Instagram plugins worth installing.

 Another theme that has a clean and simple Instagram landing page built right in is Uptown by 17th Avenue Designs.
-Uptown also has a page dedicated to Instagram and has an opt in right on the page, near the bottom.
+Uptown also has a page dedicated to Instagram and has an opt-in right on the page, near the bottom.

 You’ll notice big buttons on both pages to make the links more touch-friendly.